DanishUnicorn/fbcpq_individual_report/README.md

-NFOK24004U - Designing Nutritious Future Dairy Products and Alternatives
+NPLK14014U - Fruit and Berry Crop Physiology and Quality
-- Welcome to the NFOK24004U Group Project repository!
+- Welcome to the NPLK14014U Group Project repository!
-This repository is created for students enrolled in the NFOK24004U course at the University of Copenhagen, covering the period from August 2025 to September 2025.
+This repository is created for students enrolled in the NPLK14014U course at the University of Copenhagen, covering the period from September 2025 to November 2025.

 Overview
-- This repository contains the group project that has been made to finalize the course.
+- This repository contains the individual project that has been made to finalize the course.
 It is intended as a resource for students to enhance their learning experience.

 Usage
 - The content within this repository is free to use for everyone.